Are you thinking about applying for an ESL job in China? Already got an offer for a teaching contract?

 Employers may or may not have airfare reimbursement as part of the contract.
 Travel costs include the airfare ticket from your country to China.

-You can check and see if the costs of a travel ticket from China back to your country is included as well.
+You can check and see if the costs of a travel ticket from China back to your country are included as well.

 Generally, this is a set amount that you will be reimbursed regardless of where you are flying or how much it ends up costing you.